 - The Mental Health Crisis Line can also be reached 24/7 by calling 1-888-429-8167.

-We know these past 19 months have been very difficult for everyone and we continue to ask a lot of our staff and physicians.
+We know these past two years have been very difficult for everyone and we continue to ask a lot of our staff and physicians.
 We are aware of too many situations where our staff have been subjected to abusive behaviour and language, including personal threats.
 This is not acceptable and is adding to our staffing recruitment and retention challenges.
 Please be kind and know that we are here to help.

 Visitor restrictions remain in place across Nova Scotia Health facilities.

 A reminder that individuals should not be going to emergency departments to seek COVID testing.
 Please visit https://www.nshealth.ca/coronavirustesting for more information on testing options.